BlueBrain/hpcbench/docs/campaign.rst

 .. code-block:: yaml

   process:
-    type: srun
+    type: slurm
-    config:
-      srun_options:
-        - --email=$EMAIL
-        - --partition=über-cluster
+    sbatch:
+      email=$EMAIL
+      partition=über-cluster

-When you run ben-sh with this configuration, the program looks for the EMAIL environment variable in the shell and substitutes its value in.
+When you run ben-sh with this configuration, HPCBench will look for the EMAIL environment variable in the shell and substitutes its value in.

 If an environment variable is not set, substitution fails and an exception is raised.

 Both $VARIABLE and ${VARIABLE} syntax are supported.
 Additionally, it is possible to provide inline default values using typical shell syntax:

 ${VARIABLE:-default} will evaluate to default if VARIABLE is unset or empty in the environment.
 ${VARIABLE-default} will evaluate to default only if VARIABLE is unset in the environment.